interactiveinstitute/hallbar-skolmaltid/server/README.md

 ### Draco
-The web GUI is available at http://localhost:9090/nifi Currently the "flow" is saved/mapped from the server/docker/draco/conf directory.
+The web GUI is available at http://localhost:9090/nifi

+Currently the "flow" is saved/mapped from the server/docker/draco/conf directory.

+Draco normally updates flow files in *server/docker/draco/conf* while running.
+If you're not working with the draco configuration, try not to commit these new/changed files.

 ### Current demo scenario
 * As before, build/start according _Starting_ above
 * As before, load data using _hallbar_skolmaltid_server_init_ postman collection, see above (collection may have been updated!)
 * Use the _orion_via_pepproxy_ postman collection for usage ideas
-  - first use one of the _create_access_token_..._ calls to authenticate
+  - user1 login to keyrock: _USER1/Keyrock - create keyrock token_
+  - get user1's id: _USER1/Keyrock - get own user id_
+  - user1 get access token: _USER1/Keyrock - create access token_
+  - get user1's related data using user1's id ...

-  - then use any of the other calls (which automatically sends the access_token along) Regarding users/authentication, it's using the same setup as [this tutorial](https://github.com/FIWARE/tutorials.PEP-Proxy#securing-the-orion-context-broker), look there if you're curious about keyrock/wilma.
+Regarding users/authentication, it's using the same setup as [this tutorial](https://github.com/FIWARE/tutorials.PEP-Proxy#securing-the-orion-context-broker), look there for more info.